sodadata/docs/soda-cloud/roles-and-rights.md

 2. Click the stacked dots to the right of the dataset in which you wish to adjust the role assignments, then select **Edit Dataset**.
 3. In the **Responsibilities** tab, use the search bar to find specific Users to which you wish to assign a role other than the default, Editor, then use the dropdown next to each name to adjust their role. <br /> Alternatively, search for the group **everyone** and change the default role of the group from Editor to Manager or Viewer.
 Note that an individual User's role in the dataset overrides the role of the **everyone** group.

 If you need to make changes to an data source connection, you must be an Admin.
-Refer to [Edit a data source]() for details.
+Refer to [Edit data source settings]({% link soda-cloud/edit-data-source.md %}) for details.

 ## Dataset and monitor owners